4 Must-Know Church Marketing Secrets

 The goal isn’t marketing; it’s sharing.

-The above article, “4 Must Know Church Marketing Secrets,” is written by Tim Schraeder.
-The article was retrieved from www.churchleaders.com, and was posted on April 9, 2012.
+The above article, “4 Must-Know Church Marketing Secrets” was written by Tim Schraeder.
+The article was excerpted from www.churchleaders.com.

 The material is copyrighted and should not be reprinted under any other name or author.
 However, this material may be freely used for personal study or research purposes.